ericwq/s6/README.md

 ## the relationship between s6 and s6-overlay

-s6 is the base, it is best used in virtual machine instead of docker container. s6-overlay is the s6 wrapper for docker container.
+`s6` is the base, it is best used in virtual machine instead of docker container. `s6-overlay` is the `s6` wrapper for docker container.

 ## installation: package vs tar ball

-alpine and other linux distribution support s6 related package. for example, on alpine there are full set of s6 package available.
+Alpine and other linux distribution support `s6` related package.
+For example, on alpine there are full set of `s6` package available.

 ```sh
 # apk search s6